 Limit digital media for your youngest family members.
 Avoid digital media for toddlers younger than 18 to 24 months other than video chatting.
 For children 18 to 24 months, watch digital media with them because they learn from watching and talking with you.
-Limit screen use for preschool children, ages 2 to 5, to just 1 hour a day of high-quality programing.
 Co-viewing is best when possible and for young children.
 They learn best when they are re-taught in the real world what they just learned through a screen.
 So, if Ernie just taught the letter D, you can reiterate this later when you are having dinner or spending time with your child.
 See

 Healthy Digital Media Use Habits for Babies, Toddlers & Preschoolers.

 family mealtimes, other family and social gatherings, and children's bedrooms screen free.
 Turn off televisions that you aren't watching, because background TV can get in the way of face-to-face time with kids.
 Recharge devices overnight—outside your child's bedroom to help him or her avoid the temptation to use them when they should be sleeping.
 These changes encourage more family time, healthier eating habits, and better sleep.

 Don't use technology as an emotional pacifier.
 Media can be very effective in keeping kids calm and quiet, but it should not be the only way they learn to calm down.
 Children need to be taught how to identify and handle strong emotions, come up with activities to manage boredom, or calm down through breathing, talking about ways to solve the problem, and finding other strategies for channeling emotions.